Paul Konoplenko-Zaporozhetz

-Konoplenko originally obtained his kobza from bandurist Danylo Potapenko in Kyiv in 1902.
+Konoplenko was born in Kherson Province and originally obtained his kobza from bandurist Danylo Potapenko in Kyiv in 1902.
 At that time the instrument was 50 years old.

 Konoplenko had studied violin under professor Karbulka and guitar in Odessa under an Italian teacher Spetsi.
 He joined the Sich Riflemen and retreated with Ukrainian forces to Poland.
 He continued to perform throughout Europe in the mid war years.
 After World War II he emigrated to Canada, settling in Winnipeg where he continued to perform kobzar repertoire on his kobza.